-Edward has authored major public policy reports into diverse issues such as economic inequality, international trade, retirement adequacy, industrial relations, indigenous policy, workplace entitlements, tax reform, energy policy and infrastructure provision, and has presented his research at public forums, local and national radio, and on television within Australia.
+Edward has authored major public policy reports into diverse issues such as economic inequality, international trade, retirement adequacy, industrial relations, indigenous policy, workplace entitlements, tax reform, energy policy and infrastructure provision.

 Edward's research has been regularly covered by major Australian newspapers and media outlets.
 Notably, his research on the economic impact of reducing penalty rate pay played a central role in the national conversation on Australian wage policy.

-An avid traveler, Edward has visited 60 countries across Southeast, North and Central Asia; the Americas; Oceania; the Caucasus; and all corners of Europe.
+An avid traveler, Edward has visited over 60 countries across Eurasia, the Americas, Oceania, the Caucasus, and all corners of Europe.

 In 2018, Edward completed a 23,500 kilometer overland journey from Adelaide, Australia to London, England, travelling across 36 countries and three continents over 244 days.

 A reformed Jazz student, Edward wrote and produced an independent instrumental record in 2014, touring the record with a baritone ukelele, loop pedal and 2011 MacBook across Australia, the United States, and in Iceland.

 He holds an MA in International Relations from The University of Sydney, and a BA in History & Political Science from the University of Adelaide.